input-output-hk/ouroboros-phalanx-protocol/CIP/Readme.md

 The impact of such attacks can vary widely, ranging from minor disruptions in system throughput to severe breaches that compromise the entire protocol’s integrity and structure.

-- Economic Exploitation
+#### Economic Exploitation
+Manipulating slot leader distributions to prioritize transactions that benefit the adversary or to extract higher fees.

-- Censorship Attacks
+#### Censorship Attacks
+Selectively excluding transactions from specific stakeholders to suppress competition or dissent.

-- Minority Stake Exploitation
+#### Minority Stake Exploitation
+Amplifying the influence of a small adversarial stake by targeting specific epoch transitions.

-- Fork Manipulation
+#### Fork Manipulation
+Creating and maintaining malicious forks to destabilize consensus or execute double-spend attacks.

-- Settlement Delays
+#### Settlement Delays
+Strategically delaying block confirmation to undermine trust in the protocol's settlement guarantees.

-- Double-Spend Attacks
+#### Double-Spend Attacks
+Exploiting control over slot leader distributions to reverse confirmed transactions and execute double-spends.

-- Chain-Freezing Attacks
+#### Chain-Freezing Attacks
+Using nonce selection to stall block production entirely, halting the protocol and causing network paralysis.

 ### 2.4 Impacts on settlement times